-FIGURE 5-3: Filled and Sealed 96-Well Plate
+FIGURE 5.3.
+Filled and sealed 96-well plate.

-Take caution if reusing a 96-well plate for an additional PhenoCycler run.
+CRITICAL > Take caution if reusing a 96-well plate for an additional PhenoCycler run.
 It is best to cover the unused wells with the foil seal in order to keep them dust-free for the next run.
 Do not disturb the foil seal that is covering the used wells to avoid contamination.
 Do not cover wells to be pierced by the PhenoCycler instrument with more than 1 layer of foil seal.

-STOPPING POINT PhenoCycler 96-well Reporter plate can be: Used directly to run a PhenoCycler-
+PhenoCycler 96-well Reporter ${m P}$ late can be used directly to run a PhenoCycler-Fusion Experiment or stored at 4°C for up to 2 weeks.

-Fusion Experiment or Stored at 4°C for up to two weeks.
+Once the tissue and reporter plate are prepared, see the PhenoImager Fusion User Guide for Flow Cell Assembly and instruction on setting up runs.